lrigolli/protein_tda/README.md

 ## TDA overview
 Topological Data Analysis (TDA) is an approach to the analysis of datasets using well established techniques from topology.
 In what follows we try to give intuitive but far from rigorous explainations of concepts we use, the interested reader can refer to other material like this [TDA survey for data scientists](https://www.frontiersin.org/articles/10.3389/frai.2021.667963/full) for precise definitions and for a comphrensive overview of the topic.
+An excellent resource to get hand on the topic by doing actual PH computation is [GUDHI](https://github.com/GUDHI/TDA-tutorial) documentation, including tutorials.
 One of main tools of TDA is Persistence Homology (PH), which allows to encode multiscale topological features of datasets.
 The topological features we will consider are called homology groups and are topological invariants, namely they are not changed by continuous deformation of the topological space under consideration.
 To give some intuition: if you have a piece of clay and you deform it without cutting or gluing pieces together what you will get is topologically equivalent to initial object and hence have same homology.